 ITANGAR, Mar 29: The media houses in the state are still receiving condemnation

-from cross section of society on police atrocity, vulgarity and high-
+from cross section of society on police atrocity, vulgarity and high-handedness in

 Former APSCW Chairperson Jarjum Ete and Arunachal Indigenous Tribes Forum (AITF)